 No matter your skill level in filmmaking, you’re probably aware of what a green screen is and how it’s used.
+Understanding the green screen lighting basics can help save time and headaches throughout the production process.
 A green screen helps to spice up your videos by essentially keying out bits of your picture and replacing them with something else.
 With a green screen, the process becomes pretty simple because you can focus on removing everything green.

 In the video, Chris guides you through the best lighting techniques to use when getting your green screen ready.
 When setting up your green screen, you need to remember to separate yourself from the screen both physically and visually.